bitpesa/api-documentation/README.md

 * For testing, use https://api-sandbox.bitpesa.co
 * For production, use https://api.bitpesa.co

-You will need a valid API Key and API Secret for each environment, obtainable in the Developer Portal once your application has been approved.
+You will need a valid API Key and API Secret for each environment, obtainable in the [BitPesa developer portal](https://developers.bitpesa.co) once your application has been approved.